MaliceKy/Portfolio/README.md

 ## Code Structure

-The website is built using React, a popular JavaScript library for building user interfaces, particularly single-page applications.
+The website uses React, a popular JavaScript library for building user interfaces, particularly single-page applications.
 React's component-based architecture allows for reusability and separation of concerns, making the codebase easier to maintain and understand.

 JavaScript is used for handling dynamic content and interactivity on the website.
 CSS is used for styling and layout, ensuring the website is visually appealing and responsive across different devices and screen sizes.

-## Getting Started

-To get a local copy up and running, follow these steps:

 ## Getting Started